 The choice of a hearing aid style is a personal one, and depends on your lifestyle, desired aesthetic appeal, degree of hearing loss, and other factors.
 The “shell” or “case” is the outer covering of a hearing aid and determines its style.
 Of the many parts of a hearing aid, style can make a big difference to your overall satisfaction.

 Beltone’s two main style categories are Behind-the-Ear (BTE) and Custom hearing aids.
-BTE instruments are curved to rest comfortably behind your ear.
+BTE hearing aids are curved to rest comfortably behind your ear.